mondok/environ/README.md

 This will return a hash of all the environment variables.

+If you choose to live on the edge, you can also disable no-conflict support and access variables directly by their ENV name:

+    Environ.no_conflict = false
+    path = Environ.path

+No conflict is true by default to prevent unexpected results.

 Finally, Environ respects accessing variables that may not be set.
 If you call something like `Environ.env_doesnt_exist` it will return nil rather than throw an exception.

 ## Development